TBI Keeping You Awake?

 Follow up with your health care team

-If you notice a change in sleep patterns or symptoms worsening, use Secure Messaging (sign in required) to contact your health care team and get the help you need.
+If you notice a change in sleep patterns or symptoms worsening, use Secure Messaging to contact your health care team and get the help you need.

 Remember: Every small change you make toward getting regular, quality sleep will be a step toward feeling more rested and energetic during the day.